Universal and Parameter-free Gradient Sliding for Composite Optimization: Abstract

-\textbf{Abstract} We propose a parameter-free universal gradient sliding (PFUGS) algorithm for computing an approximation solution to the convex composite optimization problem $\min_{x\in X} \{f(x) + g(x)\}$.
-When $f$ and $g$ have $(M_\nu,\nu)$-H\"older and $L$-Lipschitz continuous (sub)gradients respectively, our proposed PFUGS method computes an approximate solution within at most $\mathcal{O}((M_\nu/\varepsilon)^{{2}/{(1+3\nu)}})$ and $\mathcal{O}((L/\varepsilon)^{1/2})$ evaluations of (sub)gradients of $f$ and $g$ respectively.
-Moreover, the PFUGS algorithm is parameter-free and does not require any prior knowledge on problem constants $\nu$, $M_\nu$, and $L$.
-To the best of knowledge, for problems involving two functions with different sets of problem constants, PFUGS is the first gradient sliding algorithm that is parameter-free.
+We propose a Parameter-Free Universal Gradient Sliding (PFUGS) algorithm for computing an approximate solution to the convex composite optimization $\min_{x\in X} \{f(x) + g(x)\}$, where $f$ has $(M_\nu,\nu)$-H\"older continuous subgradient and $g$ has $L$-Lipschitz continuous gradient.
+PFUGS computes an $\varepsilon$-approximate solution with $\mathcal{O}((M_\nu/\varepsilon)^{{2}/{(1+3\nu)}})$ evaluations of (sub)gradients of $f$ and $\mathcal{O}((L/\varepsilon)^{1/2})$ evaluations of gradients of $g$, without prior knowledge of problem constants.
+To the best of our knowledge, PFUGS is the first gradient sliding algorithm for problems involving two functions whose distinct problem constants are both unknown a priori.